 Every great city sparks great stories, so I have to tell you one.
 On our first night in Québec City, my husband gave me a special pendant which he had redesigned out of an old piece I rarely wore.
 It was beautiful.
 The next morning was blustery, and we started off on our tour of museums, churches, and galleries bundled up in sweaters, scarves and raincoats.
 An hour into our walk, I paused to unwrap and found the pendant was gone.

 Retracing our steps to look for it over the next hour taught me quite a bit about great urbanism, in an forceful way.
 Being in a city where every step is memorable helps you retrace those steps.
 Having that satisfying sense of enclosure actually makes it possible to visibly scan the right of way.
 If we had been in and out of cars for that hour, it’d've been much harder to retrace all the steps.
-Because the architecture and urbanism was so satisfying, people were looking up at the city instead of down at their feet.
+Because the architecture and urbanism were so satisfying, people were looking up at the city instead of down at their feet.

 Which all meant that an hour later, we found the pendant on the sidewalk, safe and sound.
 And somehow, in a simple way, it reinforced Québec City’s reputation for me, as la ville de l’amour dans la belle province.